MoBaioumy/OxMinesweepers_navigation/README.md

 1)
 `rosrun goal set_goal.py`
-This allows you to inject a specific x,y,orientation for the jackal to move to
+This allows you to inject a specific x,y,orientation for the jackal to move to at

+You can now enter each variable directly

 2)
-`rosrun goal parser.py`
+`rosrun goal waypoint_parser.py`
-This allows you to put all the destination you want your robot to reach in a list and it will move the robot to each location oen by one
+This allows you to put all the destination you want your robot to reach in a list and it will move the robot to each location one by one

-Note: Currently to change which text document you want the parser to parse, you must go edit the file path in the python script directly
+To change which parser list you want to run: Please edit the path under `jackal_move/launch/launch/launch_all.launch`

+However, right now this function is broken.
+So the best way is still to go into the python file and edit the address of the objective list manually.

 **Test World**